An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

 Figure \ref{fig:coll} presents the effect of the number of collocation points on performance.
 We consider the identical network as previously used, with the Gaussian resolutions ($J_G = [0,12]$) and the Mexican hat resolutions ($J_M = [0,11]$).
 It is evident that the relative $L_2$-error decreases as the number of collocation points increases.
 However, the error decrease is not significant beyond a certain threshold.
-After a certain number of collocation points, additional points do not come with any new information about the behavior of the problem in consideration.
+After a certain number of collocation points, additional points do not come with any new information about the behavior of the problem under consideration.

 Figure \ref{various_hidden_layers} presents experiments on the trainable part of W-PINN.
-We employ $10,000$ collocation points for both Gaussian and Mexican, with resolutions of $[0,12]$ and $[0,11]$, respectively.
+We employ $10,000$ collocation points for both Gaussian and Mexican hat, with resolutions of $[0,12]$ and $[0,11]$, respectively.
 It implies that a shallow network is incapable of learning the behaviors of the problem, regardless of the number of neurons per layer.
 However, a network with a significant number of layers and sufficient neurons per layer performs adequately.
-It is redundant to employ a large number of layers and neurons, which results in an increase in computational cost rather than accuracy.
+It is redundant to employ a large number of layers and neurons, which increases computational cost rather than accuracy.